 Identifying the technology, capabilities, processes, and analytics needed to grow your brands

-Specific to your own brands, however, digitally influenced sales are hard to measure and attribute sales to appropriately.
-A key reason for this is the ambiguity that exists around how “eCommerce” and “digital” are defined.
+One of the core challenges brands face is how to measure and attribute digitally influenced sales.
+A key reason for this is the ambiguity around how “eCommerce” and “digital” are defined.
 There are no set industry standards; different retailers and brands apply different definitions.

-Take for example, the surge in click & collect or BOPIS (buy online pickup in store) sales in recent years, which especially skyrocketed during COVID.
+Take for example the surge in click & collect or BOPIS (buy online pickup in store) sales in recent years.
 The vast majority of BOPIS/click & collect orders are fulfilled at the store level.

 So the question is: How can I get my organization to buy into this idea of “digitally influenced sales?”
 Here are three things we see our clients doing:

 Broaden your goals: Rather than just defining your 5-year strat plan goals in terms of eCommerce-centric metrics, set goals using total market share growth.
-While brick & mortar sales represent the bulk of sales for brands, eCommerce sales are growing at a much faster rate.
+While brick & mortar sales represent the bulk of sales for brands, eCommerce sales are growing much faster.
 If you don’t outpace the category for growth in eCommerce and only keep pace in brick & mortar, then it stands to reason your brand will lose market share when you consider the total market.
 Everyone must care about this outcome.
-So, think about how to make digital commerce a shared accountability goal, i.e., make eCommerce a team sport — beyond just the specialists and eComm evangelists in your organization.
+So, think about how to make digital commerce a shared accountability goal, i.e., assigning commerce KPIs to personal and team goals.

 Learn how Profitero can accelerate your digitally influenced sales